 1. Start and Access the AWS Stable Diffusion GPU cloud server

-In the AWS Marketplace please subscribe to the
+In the AWS Marketplace please subscribe (you can follow How to Launch a Marketplace Server in the AWS Cloud) to the

 - Stable Diffusion Cloud Server (Linux) supporting T4 and A10G nVidia GPUs – OR –